Science is Authentic and Substantial

 Nature is apparently setup as described by various mathematical equations.
 There are many newer proofs of God's intelligent design of the universe.
 Another web site discusses some of the limits to science.

-Take a handful of similar coins and drop them in the same way, one at a time.
+Take a handful of similar coins and drop them in the same way, one at a time on a hard surface.
 Every coin seems to land in a completely different place, often far apart.
-Even if you push them carefully from a solid table.
-Landing in water or having the coins drop on a rug increases the number variables further.
-Good science is very tough work as we can see in the following paragraphs.
+The first try of making controlling the variables might be pushing them the same way carefully from a solid table top.
+But the randomness is mostly caused by the way the coin bounce.
+Landing in water or in sand might negate the bounce to a certain extent, but it is very difficult to get consistent results.
+Good science is very tough work.

 1. Exploratory research where knowledge in a new area is sought.